devopscenter/dcUtils/PROCESS_FLOW.md

 So, you can either update the environment specific file or you can do the personal.env file.
-At least, change the peronal.env file, modifying the dcUTILS variable to point to where you cloned the devops.center dcUtils respoitory.
+At least, change the peronal.env file, modifying the dcUTILS variable to point to where you cloned the devops.center dcUtils repository.

 #### Run deployenv.sh
 After you have the environment files how you want them, than it is time to collect all of them and create one file to be used for the session that you will run the application in.
 This process will take the common.env file and merge it with the specific env file.
-This will take the variables defined in the env specific file and overwrite any dupicate settings found in the common.env.
+This will take the variables defined in the env specific file and overwrite any duplicate settings found in the common.env.
 All other variables will be added to a resultant file.
 Then it will then take that resultant file and merge it with the personal.env.
 This will take the variables define in the personal.env file and overwrite any duplicate